sriramlab/RHE-mc/README.md

-phenotype (-p): The path of phenotype file covariate (-c): The path of covariate file annotation (-annot): The path of annotation file. num_vec (-k) : The number of random vectors (10 is recommended) num_block (-jn): The number of jackknife blocks.
-(100 is recommended).
+phenotype (-p): The path of phenotype file covariate (-c): The path of covariate file annotation (-annot): The path of annotation file. num_vec (-k) : The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks.
+(100 or 22 are recommended).
 The higher number of jackknife blocks the higher memory usage. out_put (-o): The path of output file. memory efficent mode (-mem): The flag states whether to use a memory effecient version of code.
 The memory efficient version is a little slower  than the not efficient version (default: false)